aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/4_esp_setup/_index.md

 {{%expand "Click to open for detailed step-by-step instructions" %}}

 1. Hold the Controller Board in one hand with the socket side (opposite of the LED Ring connection) facing up.
-1. In your other hand hold the microcontroller and align the side with the large metal side with tab (antenna) to the Controller Board side with `Motor A Motor B` text.
+1. In your other hand hold the microcontroller and align the side with the large metal side with tab (antenna) to the Controller Board where the 9 Volt battery lead extends (not shown in pictures below--see above).
 1. Align the pins on the microcontroller to the socket and put them in place lightly (do not apply any pressure).
 Ensure each pin is in a hole.
  <img src="/images/lab4_side_not_flush.png" alt="ESP32 Aligned, not Plugged In" height="400"/>
 4. With gentle, even pressure, press the microcontroller in the socket until flush.